ACADC offers dual credentials - the CDAAC Christian Certificate and CADTP State Approved Certificate.

 A six month payment plan is available if needed.

-Please Note: The final test and CCAPP portfolio fee are not included in the above figures.
+Please Note: The final test and CADTP portfolio/membership fee are not included in the above figures.
 The student has five years to complete the process and will be required to pay for annual renewals and the final test fee at the time the test is scheduled.